 May , 2012

-Divers responded to plug the vessel’s vents and take steps to prevent the oil from entering the environment and contaminating the over 2,000,000 pounds of mussels, clams, and oysters that are raised in the cove.
+Divers responded to plug the vessel’s vents and take steps to prevent the oil from entering the environment and contaminating the 2 million pounds of mussels, clams, and oysters raised in the cove.
 Containment boom was deployed and the leaking oil was contained.